w3f/General-Grants-Program/grants/speculative/PolkaHub.md

 * Provides automated delivery of both OS-level and application-level dependency upgrades, efficiently handling day-2-day operations that are often difficult to manage with Dockerfiles.

-* Guarantees to safely apply patches without rebuilding and without unintentionally changing application behavior.

 **Runtime**

-Your apps run inside smart containers in a fully managed runtime environment, Polkahub handles everything critical for production — configuration, orchestration, load balancing, failovers, logging, security, and more.
+Your apps run inside smart containers in a fully managed runtime environment.

 **Scale**